-Annex to Governing Board decision No. GH-EDCTP3-GB/34/2024.
+Annex 2 to Governing Board decision No. GH-EDCTP3-GB/03/2025.

-The Work Programme 2025 of the Global Health EDCTP3 Joint Undertaking was adopted by the Governing Board on 13 December 2024.
+The first modified version of the Work Programme 2025 of the Global Health EDCTP3 Joint Undertaking was adopted by the Governing Board on 7 March 2025.

 In accordance with Council Regulation (EU) 2021/2085 and with Article 33 of the Financial Rules of the Global Health EDCTP3 Joint Undertaking.